 In addressing the needs of an ever-changing society, the curriculum offered by FMU continues to evolve.
 Continuously enrolled students may elect to meet the graduation requirements stated either in the University Catalog of the year in which they first entered FMU or in the University Catalog of the year in which they are graduated from the University.
-Students returning to FMU after an absence of one year or more will be expected to meet the graduation requirements stated either in the University Catalog of the year in which they returned to FMU or in the University Catalog of the year in which they returned to FMU or in the University Catalog of the year in which they are graduated.
+Students returning to FMU after an absence of one year or more will be expected to meet the graduation requirements stated either in the University Catalog of the year in which they returned to FMU or in the University Catalog of the year in which they are graduated.
 The effective University Catalog must not be more than 10 years old.